thin-edge/thin-edge.io/docs/src/tutorials/send-events.md

     }
 }
 ```

+The `c8y-device-id` is the internal id of that device in Cumulocity cloud,
+and not the `device-id` of the thin-edge device or the `child-device-id` of the child device.
+The mapper will keep the mapping between these thin-edge device ids and Cumulocity internal ids cached internally,
+to avoid repeated lookup with the cloud on every message mapping.

 > Note: Mapped events will be sent to Cumulocity via MQTT if the incoming Thin Edge JSON event payload size is less than 16K bytes.
 If higher, HTTP will be used.